emqx/cloud-docs/en_US/connect_to_deployments/c_sharp_sdk.md

 ```

 ### Set the parameter of MQTT Broker connection
 Set the address, port and topic of MQTT Broker connection.
-At the same time, we call the C# `Guid.NewGuid()` to randomly generated uid as the MQTT client id.
+At the same time, we call the C# `Guid.NewGuid()` to randomly generate uid as the MQTT client id.
 ```c#
 string broker = "broker.emqx.io";
 int port = 1883;